ibm-cloud-docs/containers/app-plan.md

 # Planning app deployments
 {: #plan_deploy}

-Before you deploy an app to an {{site.data.keyword.containerlong}} cluster, decide how you want to set up your app so that your app can be accessed properly and be integrated with other services in {{site.data.keyword.cloud_notm}}.
+Before you deploy an app to your {{site.data.keyword.containerlong_notm}} cluster, decide how you want to set up your app so that your app can be accessed properly and be integrated with other services in {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 ## Moving workloads to {{site.data.keyword.containerlong_notm}}